-Keeping your skin clean is NOT an easy task, especially if it’s naturally oily or too dry, or tends to have acne breakouts.
-Doing daily clear skin routines, applying products, visiting cosmeticians etc. are definitely important beauty chores, but without keeping up with the basics, you can’t expect to have great results.
+Keeping your skin clear is not an easy task, especially if it’s naturally oily, too dry, or acne prone.
+Following your daily skin care routine and visiting a cosmetician every once in a while is definitely important, but without keeping up with the basics, you can’t expect to have the best results.

 1. Don’t forget to remove your makeup

 Never ever go to bed with your makeup on.